DUBBSTOEVSKY/Cybersecurity-Portfolio/TryHackMe-main/Windows/WinCmds_4LinuxDummies.md

 ## Note

 These are just a few of the commands I've learned, but cross-referenced to help out my Linux peeps out there!
-I hope they help.
+I hope they come in handy 🐧